Get Free Solar Panel Quotes

 For another half a millennia, the Romans spread across the then-known world.
 Their empire stretched from the borders of Scotland in the UK (marked by the famous Hadrian’s Wall), all the way to the edges of modern day Iraq.
 Eventually though, repeated invasions from so-called barbarians, intense economic strain, and mismanagement of resources/populations caused the empire to collapse.

-Well, it was quite literally the sheer scale of the empire, both in terms of logistics and the simple fact that the empire had to keep expanding in order to exist.
+Well, it was quite literally the sheer scale of the empire, both in terms of logistics and that the empire had to keep expanding in order to exist.
 Never before in the history of the world had an organisation of humans reached this size or prosperity.

 They achieved a cosmopolitan culture that required massive amounts of land to be transformed, whether for mining, agriculture, or general infrastructure.